MauroLuzzatto/explainy/README.md

 - Algorithms for inspecting black-box machine learning models
 - Support for the machine learning frameworks `sklearn` and `xgboost`

-### Other Machine Learning Explainability to watch
+### Other Machine Learning Explainability libraries to watch
 - [shap](https://github.com/slundberg/shap): A game theoretic approach to explain the output of any machine learning model
 - [eli5](https://github.com/TeamHG-Memex/eli5): A library for debugging/inspecting machine learning classifiers and explaining their predictions
 - [alibi](https://github.com/SeldonIO/alibi): Algorithms for explaining machine learning models